 Swiss Post is the most widespread and most accepted carrier among private customers.
 DPD, DHL, and UPS also deliver in Switzerland, but mostly in the B2B sector.

-Is there anything else that dealers should consider when shipping to Switzerland, for example with regard to delivery time and shipping costs?
+Is there anything else that traders should consider when shipping to Switzerland, for example with regard to delivery time and shipping costs?

 The trend towards ever faster and more differentiated delivery has also arrived in Switzerland.
 However, most customers do not insist on their parcel arriving the next day or even the same day.
 Especially when a product comes from abroad, customs clearance is involved, and this is well known.
 I plead for a healthy relationship between purchase and delivery time.
 For me, that is about two to three days.